awei01/wordpress-vm-server/readme.md

 ## Notes
 * The VM is pre-configured to use the ip address `192.168.168.168`.
 You may want to edit the `Vagrantfile` to change the ip address.
 You also may want to edit your `/etc/hosts/` (or equivalent) to point your domain name to this ip address

+## Gotchas

+On Windows, the new line characters are corrupted.
+Not sure how to prevent this.
+But the workaround is to SSH into the VM and then re-clone this repository and run the scripts folder.